Carl Hugo Hahn was born on the 18th October 1818 in Riga, Livonia province in Russia.

 When hostilities were renewed in 1880, this brought the German government and military into the country – the beginning of the colonial era and the scramble for Africa.

-Resignation from the Rhenish Missionary society: 1873
+1873 Resignation from the Rhenish Missionary society

+A heavy blow was dealt him when his beloved wife Emma Sarah died in 1880.
 In 1882 he traveled to Hereroland once more as peacemaker, and he was received there with great enthusiasm.

-At this time he also visited his sons Traugott and Josaphat, and then he visited his beloved motherland, Russia.
+In 1884 he returned to Germany once more and renewed his fellowship with the Rhenish mission, who granted him the status of “missionary emeritus”.
+At this time he also visited his sons Traugott and Josaphat.
+Thereafter he visited his beloved motherland, Russia.
 Following that he visited his much loved and only daughter, Gita in New York.
-She was married to a missionary Beiderbecke, who had originally been a missionary to the Hereros, but who had to leave Namibia for health reasons.
+She was married to a missionary Beiderbecke, who had originally been a missionary to the Hereros.
+He had to leave Namibia for health reasons.

-Summary and Evaluation:
+Summary and Evaluation

 What made Carl Hugo Hahn a great missionary?
-Why do we want to honour his memory?

 1. He was a true follower of Christ.
 He belongs to a generation of Christians who when they hear the call of God rise up and follow Christ immediately.
-He did not say “let me first go bury my father“ (Matt 8:18-22).
+He did not say “let me first go bury my father“ (Matt.
+8:18-22).
 When Christ called, he did not say – let me first complete my engineering degree.
 He followed.
 His resolutions are a great reflection of a heart that truly loved Christ.
 It is clear that he had a pastoral / missionary call – otherwise he would have never survived in the ministry.

 2. He was a devoted husband and father.
-He had an ‘incredible’ wife!
+He had an incredible wife!
 His children were all devoted to Christ.

 3. He was a church planter.
 At the heart of his missionary endeavor was the planting and establishing of churches (Lutheran).
 He saw the church as the center of God’s missionary plan.

-5. He was a language pioneer: he compiled the first grammar and dictionary of the Herero language.
+5. He was a language pioneer.
+He compiled the first grammar and dictionary of the Herero language.
 For this he was awarded a Doctorate from the Universities of Berlin and Leipzig.

-6. He was an educator: He became the founder of the "Augustineum", a school, thereby laying the foundation for education and leadership in Namibia.
+6. He was an educator.
+He became the founder of the "Augustineum", a school, thereby laying the foundation for education and leadership in Namibia.
 He was also the director of the first artisan school, as well as organizing trade and industry in Otjimbingwe.

-8. He is the father of the Lutheran confession in Namibia: Namibia is the Lutheran "success story".
+8. He is the father of the Lutheran confession in Namibia.
+Namibia is the Lutheran "success story".
 One could only wish and pray that modern Lutherans generally speaking would have a similar spirit and attitude in terms of his evangelical zeal and doctrine.

 I have had the privilege of meeting one of Carl Hugo Hahn's direct descendants (Carl Hahn), who lives in Windhoek and is an airline pilot for Air Namibia.
 Marcelle, my wife, a pre- primary school teacher at St Georges Diocesan School (Windhoek) has also taught his son, Hugo Hahn.